The stress energy tensor of neutral blackfold and dual theory: Dual theory for neutral blackfolds

 It also proves that the resulted stress tensor (which determine the boundary fluid and comes from the duality of gravity and fluid) is conserved and traceless.

 For non AAdS spacetime we can not use the represented method, because the holographic principle is not very well understood for them.
-Hopeful this method be extended such that it be consistent for more spacetimes.
+Recently some works on holographic connection for the asymptotically flat spacetimes have been done.
+Also it can be a good practice to extend the results of this paper to all higher dimensional black holes such as Myerse-Perry back holes and black Saturn.
+Using some mathematical techniques the conditions and constraints for holding such a holography could be extracted.